 A 10 is a near-perfect game, keyword “near” perfect.
 It’s a master piece of its station.
 10s should rarely be given out.
 They are usually games that are a near-perfect product of its gaming environment.
 Sometimes they define the genre itself or raise the bar for those behind it.

 Now it gets more dicey with a 6.
 That review score means the critic considers the game to be below average.
 It might actually still be a decent game, especially in the hands of die-hard fans of its theme or genre.
 But presumably, the critic found severe issues in some respect.
 6 means proceed with caution, wait for updates or maybe a sale.
 Do your research.
-If there must be a bad score, this is close as realistically possible.
+If there must be a bad score, this is as close as realistically possible.
 Why?
 Most reviewed games will never get a score under 6.

 This is because such games simply aren’t worth the critics time to review in the first place.
 Sometimes one slips through and gets a lower score, but it is pretty rare.
 At the time of writing, the only game I’ve given lower than a 6 is Fallout 76.
 When it launched, I felt many aspects of it were broken to such a degree that it breached the threshold from below average to bad.